dgor82/dgor82.github.io/index.md

 On this page, I will share with you projects/insights/media/sentiments from my own, ongoing and open-ended journey to Software Craftsmanship.
 For my full bio/CV, see [LinkedIn](https://www.linkedin.com/in/daniel-gorin-b848172/).

-Last but not least, gratitude: aren't we lucky to live in an era where one can make a living by reconnecting with the inner child - with programming the closest thing to 'Lego for Aduts'?
+Last but not least, gratitude: aren't we lucky to live in an era where one can make a living by reconnecting with the inner child - with programming the closest thing to 'Lego for Adults'?

 Daniel Gorin
 Farnham, Surrey (U.K.) in 07/05/2024